socs-kul/socs-kul.github.io/_exercises/2-advanced-c-asm.md

 You can use
 the function `fgets` [with the parameter `stdin`](http://www.cplusplus.com/reference/cstdio/fgets/) to read a whole string from the console.

+> :pencil: stdin refers to the standard input, stdout to the standard output.
+When you run a program in a terminal, stdin is the input from the terminal you can provide.

-First, write a version using the function `unsigned long strlen(char *)` declared in the header `string.h`.
-Then create a second version where `strlen` is not used.
-Note that the last character of the string will be the line feed (hex `0x0a`).
+First, write a version using the function `unsigned long strlen(char *)` declared in the header `string.h` to get the length.
+Then create a second version where `strlen` is not used, so you have to implement your own method to count the length of the entered string.
+Note that the last character of the string will be the null byte
+(`\0`).

 {% if site.solutions.show_session_2 %}
 #### Solution